ooker777/docs-1/docs/Github Publisher/Settings/Github.md

 It is possible to use per-file configuration to change the repository name, username, and branch.
 You can find more information about it [[Per files settings|here]].

+### GitHub Workflow

+Also, you can configure your GitHub Workflow here :
+- You can edit the pull-request "commit" message, allowing to prevent CI or Netlify with `[skip ci]` or `[skip netlify]`.
+Note that there will be always the PR number appended after the message.
+- You can run a GitHub Actions workflow that have a `workflow_dispatche`.

 [^1]: A GitHub account and connection is required to create a token.